-For the disabled, the Sovereign Harbour Disability Association (SHDA) is concerned both about the almost-complete lack of any disabled parking spaces at any of the units of flats in the Sovereign Habour area in their below-building or adjacent parking areas and that some cars are parked so badly that they impede and slow or halt the progress of emergency vehicles to aid both the disabled and the non-disabled.
-This lack of residential disabled parking, which has not to date been addressed, was first mentioned in the Sovereign Harbour Residents Association's June 2007 Waterlines, see http://www.waterlines.onl/Waterlines%20Printed/waterlines025.pdf.
-It seems, from the otherwise comprehensive Sovereign Habour Supplementary Planning Document of February 2013, that nowhere in its content does it mention the need for disabled parking areas for disabled residents, or the fact that the latter, because of their disability, need wider parking spaces than the norm.
-The obligations of individual developers to provide not only adequately sized and enough parking spaces for the able-bodied but sufficient wider international-standard Disabled Parking spaces as well for the registered disabled, is not specified.
-Instead, what clearly seems to have happened is that developers have crammed as many parking spaces as they can into their developments, many of which are so small they cannot easily accept longer and wider cars of today, and with none of the undercroft and only one (see photo above, which partially but not wholly meets the standard) having wider and properly disability-marked Disability Parking available.
+Our Sovereign Harbour Disability Association (SHDA) is concerned both about the almost-complete lack of any disabled parking spaces at any of the units of flats in the Sovereign Harbour area in their below-building or adjacent parking areas and that some cars are parked so badly that they impede and slow or halt the progress of emergency vehicles.
+What clearly seems to have happened is that developers have crammed as many parking spaces as they can into their developments, many of which are so small they cannot easily accept longer and wider cars of today, and with none of the undercroft and only one (see photo above, which partially but not wholly meets the standard) having wider and properly disability-marked Disability Parking available.

 Future residents who are disabled, those not yet committed to any particular development but interested in buying or leasing, should, in their best interests, before they sign any contracts, ask if such disabled-signed parking in or near or under that development is going to be available and if so when.
 If not answered precisely, it may well discourage them permanently from coming.
-When the superb The Waterfront complex (see http://www.eastbourneharbour.com) describes Sovereign Harbour in which it is located as "Eastbourne's international experience" and the entire harbour area has street and quay names from prominent places around the world, that "international experience" cachet should be followed by developers in creating parking and disabled parking to international standards in residential areas.
-This should have been a requirement of the planning departments of local-authority councils instead of it being left solely to developers because their developments are not on public property.
-It has long been required and legislated internationally by planning departments of local authorities that these provisions be enacted on both public and private properties.
+When The Waterfront complex (see http://www.eastbourneharbour.com) describes Sovereign Harbour in which it is located as "Eastbourne's international experience" and the entire harbour area has street and quay names from prominent places around the world, that "international experience" cachet should be followed by developers in creating parking and disabled parking to international standards in residential areas.
 Presently, in Sovereign Harbour, none of the many apartment buildings with underground/undercroft parking facilities has any marked disabled parking areas.

 If your disability means that you need to park close to your home, your local council should be asked to help.
 If you live in an area where everybody parks on the street, you may be able to arrange, via the council, to have a special disabled parking space created for your car or for a car driven by somebody living at your address who helps you get around.
 If you have private parking at your home but can't always access it because of how other people park, you can ask the council to mark the street as an access route.
 If your disability means you can no longer use the parking facilities on your property, or have a disabled-related difficulty in accessing it in winter or due to stone curbs that impede your path and could be dangerous, or some other impediment, you can apply for a reserved on-street parking space.
 Be aware this may cost the applicant.